Broken and repaired lintel stone at Southern Church in Shivta Broken and repaired lintel stone (top of photo) at entrance to South Church in Shivta

 The excavation revealed that the structure was built and occupied in the Late Byzantine period (fifth–seventh centuries CE) and continued to be occupied as late as the Early Islamic period (eighth century CE).
 The structure appears to have collapsed sometime after its abandonment, possibly in the Middle Islamic period.

 Dateable artifacts in Room 2 came from the Late Byzantine period and the Early Islamic period (eighth century CE).
-Erickson-Gini (2013) discussed earthquake chronology further indicating that there is either a dating discrepancy or that there were two Post Byzantine earthquakes.

 Seismic Effects